Ryuske/TimeManager/README.md

     Please refer to the API on how to punch an employee in and out.

 # Installation #
-To install TimeClock, you will have to download https://github.com/Ryuske/PHP-Framework which is a framework that was also developed by
+To install TimeClock, you will have to download https://github.com/Ryuske/PHP-Framework which is a framework that was also developed by Kenyon Haliwell.
-Kenyon Haliwell.
 Refer to the installation instructions of the framework for what goes where.
 However, the directory struture of TimeClock is the same as the framework.
 So it's just copy & paste.

-Once you have all the files installed. you're going to have to import timeclock.sql into a database and update the file in /configuration/ to use your MySQL information.
-For more information on how to do this, please refer to the frameworks README.
-It will explain how the configuration files work.

-After you have imported the database, you'll have to manually add a user to the employees table.
-The password will have to be a MD5 hash.

-*** Please note that simplifying the installation is on the TODO list ***
+After you have install the framework and the files, you're gonna have to go to <framework_root>/configuration and update either shared.php or yoursite.com.php and update the MySQL Database information.
+Make sure you also import timeclock.sql into your database.

+Now just go to your browser, and navigate to yoursite.com/timeclock/install and enter the information and click Install.
+Once it finishes it'll take you over to the login screen and just login and you're ready to use your new timeclock!